manymoments/manymoments.github.io/_posts/2022-11-19-from-single-shot-to-smr.md

 author: Ittai Abraham
 ---

 In this post we explore the path from *Single-Shot Consensus*, via *Write-Once Registers*, to *Log Replication*, and finally to *State Machine Replication*.
 We begin by defining all four problems assuming *minority omission failures* and *partial synchrony*.
-This post continues our previous post [On Paxos from Recoverable Broadcast](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/).
+This post continues our previous post [on Paxos from Recoverable Broadcast](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/).

 ### (Single-Shot) Consensus